howard-community-college/ENES247_TRUC/lab1-mux/README.md

 *Having learned about a chaos, visualize the advantages one has when confronted with one of these opportunities:  .. getting a doctorate, working for Xilinx or using Xilinx tools in a competitive engineering company.*

 *Given that Fortran hasn't changed since the 1960's, C hasn't changed since the 1970's.
-Java and C++ haven't changed for [decades](https://www.tiobe.com/tiobe-index/), do these languages excite you as an engineer or depress you?*
+Java and C++ haven't changed for [decades](https://www.tiobe.com/tiobe-index/), do these languages excite you as an engineer or depress you? **Yes**

 Almost all software today has verilog code generators including matlab, python, Lab View.
-A lot of this code will pass Simulation on [EDAplayground](https://www.edaplayground.com/) or will only work with specific hardware.  *What are the chances that generated code will work in Vivado?*
+A lot of this code will pass Simulation on [EDAplayground](https://www.edaplayground.com/) or will only work with specific hardware.  *What are the chances that generated code will work in Vivado?*  ****

-*How universal is the digital design process, how universal are the design documents and the symbols they contain that are entered into and looked at in matlab, python and LabView?*
+*How universal is the digital design process, how universal are the design documents and the symbols they contain that are entered into and looked at in matlab, python and LabView?* **They looked at **

-*What is the market share of [Xilinx](https://www.fool.com/investing/2018/04/17/xilinxs-project-everest-looks-like-bad-news-for-in.aspx)?*
+*What is the market share of [Xilinx](https://www.fool.com/investing/2018/04/17/xilinxs-project-everest-looks-like-bad-news-for-in.aspx)?* **FPGA market**